petergjoel/docs.uppaal.org/content/language-reference/system-description/declarations/external-functions.md

   The feature is only officially supported on Linux.
 {{% /notice %}}

+{{% notice info %}}
+This feature is currently only supported in Uppaal Stratego 4.1.20-7 or later version of Uppaal Stratego.
+{{ /notice %}}

 External Functions can be decreated alongside other declaratios.
 External functions are local to the current scope, defined by the grammar:

 ``` EBNF